-Home Loans For Seniors: What They Are And How To Qualify
+Home Loans For Seniors: Everything You Need To Know

 The dream of owning a home has no age limit.
-Whether someone has dreamed of owning their own home for a long time, wanted to buy their first vacation home or is interested in a refinance for the house that they raised their family in, these dreams are all attainable for both seniors and retirees alike.
-While there may be more steps involved, home loans for seniors can make lifelong dreams a reality.
+Whether someone has been thinking about owning their own home for a long time, wanted to buy their first vacation home or is interested in a refinance for the house they raised their family in, these dreams can all be attainable for seniors, including seniors who are retired.
+While more steps may be involved in some cases, home loans for seniors can make lifelong dreams a reality.

-When it comes to buying a home with a mortgage, no one is too old to get a new mortgage or refinance an existing home loan.
+There’s no age limit on who can get a new mortgage to buy a home or refinance an existing home loan.
 In fact, the Equal Credit Opportunity Act prohibits discrimination for any aspect of a credit transaction.
-This includes the prohibition of discrimination based on age, granted the applicant meets the qualifications to contract.
+This includes the prohibition of discrimination based on age as long as the borrower meets the minimum age for loan approval.

 When Does It Make Sense For Seniors And Retirees To Get A Mortgage?